huyTon-IceBear/CLientWebWool/README.md

 3. Cannot run/use the client library

 Check if the WOOL web server is running.
 The library only works will the api from the server.
 If not, it's only show the login component and will get error in the conversation screen.

+4. Run the conversation file before login file

+You cannot do this since the conversation file need the token to get data from the server.
+You can modify the library with hard-code value for the token but we do not suggest this.

 ## Questions